sesam-io/ais-integration/README.rst

 =========================

 One of the goals for this little R&D project was to accumulate a list of all ships reporting through AIS messages, and being able to search these using Elasticsearch.
-To do this, we need to pay attention to AIS messages of type ``5`` and ``24``.
-I have yet to see any type ``5`` messages, so I decided to ignore these for now.
+To do this, I just needed to pay attention to AIS messages of type ``5`` and ``24``.
+As I didn't see any type ``5`` messages, even after several hours of recording, I decided to ignore them for now.

 These types of messages contain information about ship name and callsign, plus additional metadata about ship dimensions.
 The messages are static, meaning they don't change over time (unless the ship is renamed or rebuilt).

 I found out earlier that these messages are two-part messages and that we have no way of knowing when (or if) these parts arrive on the wire.
-Ideally, I'd like to have a single message to deal with so to do this I created two new datasets to hold ``part A`` and ``part B`` messages respectively, and a third dataset where these are merged into a single entitiy (if there indeed is more than one part!).
+Ideally, I'd like to have a single message to deal with so to do this I created two new datasets to hold ``part A`` and ``part B`` messages respectively, and a third dataset where these are merged into a single entity (if there indeed is more than one part!).

 These pipes both source from the main ``ais_data`` dataset that contains all the messages and contain a DTL transform that filters out the entities based on type and part number.

 Here's the pipe for extracting type ``24``, first part messages:

 ::